Selby Gardens contains the most diverse collection of orchids and bromeliads in the world. Thousands of species are represented.

 While October and November are considered orchid season because of the number of orchids in bloom at that time, no matter when you visit, you will see a wide variety of shapes, sizes and colors of these “most beautiful and most wonderful” flowers, often including rare and unusual varieties not found anywhere else.

-The Selby Garden is kid-friendly with a children’s rainforest garden, colorful play structures and a banyan grove that includes treehouse-like structures for everyone to climb into for a view of Sarasota Bay and the sailboats bobbing on moorings at the city marina.
+Selby Gardens is kid-friendly with a children’s rainforest garden, colorful play structures and a banyan grove that includes treehouse-like structures for everyone to climb for a view of Sarasota Bay and the sailboats bobbing on moorings at the city marina.

 A “ribbon” of moss suspends bromeliads and Phalaenopsis from the top of the Selby Garden’s tropical conservatory in the “Endless Forms” exhibit.